 I went to mass this morning.
-The priest spoke very well but he really had nothing to say to me and I wonder if anyone else got more than me.
+The priest spoke very well but he really had nothing deep and significant to say to me and I wonder if anyone else got more than me.
 The Catholic Church continues to draw people only because of the Eucharist, certainly not for its teaching nor for its lively fellowship.

 It feels to me as if the churches have no idea where people live and for that matter people themselves have no idea where they live.

 When I was a pastor I found it frustrating because the work day occupies so much of everyone’s life.
 People are at work and the pastor has no one to visit.
 Then they get home from work and watch a bit of TV after dinner and then day is done.

 The structures that exist are supported by people who do not seem to show any kind of joy when at mass and for that matter the same holds true for many evangelicals and other denominations.
 The pastor tells them to go out and to spread the ‘good news’.
 In actuality people simply return to their homes and workplaces and that is that, except maybe for a meeting concerning church finances in the middle of the week.

 All of society is driven by the need to make money to afford the homes that we live in.
 The media pummels us with the philosophy that to be happy we need more things.
 Newscasts are always referring us to what the market response is in relation to any give story.
 The operative word we hear is big business.
 We are so economy conscious.
 We have created a lifestyle that demands money and hence the average person is consumed at least eight hours a day at a job that for many people is as boring as can be.

 The people are caught.
 “Well, what can anyone do about it?” is the constant refrain.